 What is Personality?

-“Although no single definition is acceptable to all personality theorists, we can say that personality is a pattern of relatively permanent traits and unique characteristics that give both consistency and individuality to a person's behavior.”
+“Although no single definition is acceptable to all personality theorists, we can say that personality is a pattern of relatively permanent traits and unique characteristics that give consistency and individuality to a person's behavior.”

 Let’s zoom in and focus on one word here: traits.
 Know this word in and out.
 It’s the center of personality psychology.